devyytrades/SLRemoverMQL5/README.md

 # 🛠 Timed Stop-Loss Remover EA for MetaTrader 5

 A **MetaTrader 5 Expert Advisor (EA)** that temporarily removes stop-losses (SL) from all open positions at a specified **Start time** and restores them at a specified **End time**.
-Ideal for traders who want precise control over SLs during high-volatility periods or specific market events.
+Ideal for traders who want precise control over SLs during high-volatility periods such as the daily spread hour or specific market events.

 ---